Merzasphor/MWSE/docs/source/apis/tes3.md

 * `params` (table)
 	* `reference` ([tes3mobileActor](../../types/tes3mobileActor), [tes3reference](../../types/tes3reference), string): The reference to the actor that is having its animations modified.
-	* `file` (string): The specified animation base file that will be loaded. e.g. For an animation composed of files anim.nif, xanim.nif and xanim.kf, you should pass file="anim.nif".
+	* `file` (string): *Optional*.
+The specified animation base file that will be loaded. e.g. For an animation composed of files anim.nif, xanim.nif and xanim.kf, you should pass file="anim.nif".
 The animation target skeleton _must_ match the skeleton of the actor to work. i.e. 3rd person anims for NPCs and tes3.player, 1st person anims for firstPersonReference.

 ***